top of page

 about the author

-Sandy Ernest Allen (he/they) is a queer and trans journalist and author.
-His work tends to focus on gender and mental health, especially when it comes to debunking false constructs of normalcy.
-His debut book, a critically acclaimed work of nonfiction called A Kind of Mirraculas Paradise: A True Story about Schizophrenia (Scribner) was long-listed as a top work of the decade by NYU's journalism school.
-Sandy has appeared on This American Life and produced stories for 99% Invisible.
-He has written for many publications, including Esquire, The Cut, Bon Appétit's Healthyish, CNN Opinion, Them, and BuzzFeed News, where he was once a features editor.
-Though no longer on social media, he writes a newsletter about staying alive on earth called What's Helping Today.
+Sandy Ernest Allen (he/him) is a queer and trans journalist and author.
+His work focuses on mental health and gender, especially when it comes to debunking false constructs of normalcy.
+He's produced stories for 99% Invisible and written for many publications, including Esquire, The Cut, Guernica, and The Paris Review.
+Sandy has appeared on podcasts such as This American Life and TED's How to Be a Better Human.
+He writes a newsletter about staying alive on earth called What's Helping Today.
 He lives in the Catskills.

 Photo credit: Louie Tomás